Guide to warehouse slotting strategies

 Warehouse slotting often involves analyzing the available storage and the items to be slotted.
 The next consideration for your slotting strategy is the optimal placement of different products.
 There are various methods for warehouse slotting.

-First, however, a note about slotting fees.
-Slotting can also refer to the placement of products in brick-and-mortar retail.
-The competition for the most visible and accessible shelf space in stores is fierce.
-Retailers sometimes capitalize on this by charging slotting fees.
-Slotting fees are charges that manufacturers pay for prime shelf placement in stores.
+NOTE: Slotting can also refer to the placement of products in brick-and-mortar retail.
+Retailers sometimes charge manufacturers slotting fees for prime shelf placement in stores.
 Third-party logistics companies don’t charge slotting fees for shelf placements in a warehouse or distribution center.

 How to develop a winning slotting strategy for your warehouse or distribution center